yarneo/telegram-trivia-bot/README.md

-Telegram Messaging App first Trivia Bot!
+<b>Telegram Messaging App first Trivia Bot!
-This is customized for personal use, but can be easily edited to fit any Telegram channel or Telegram private messaging.
+This is customized for personal use, but can be easily edited to fit any Telegram channel or Telegram private messaging.</b>

 In general, Application.java is where most of the customization is needed.